Zen and the Three Door Problem

 “Indeed, my Son.
 Our intuition works very quickly.
 It trades accuracy for speed.
 Given that, when would a deliberate decision be better?”

-The Student thought for a moment.
+The student thought for a moment.

 Under a nearby tree, two monks sat on opposite ends of a Shogi board, an hourglass on the side.
 They sat in quiet contemplation, thinking about their next moves.
 Eventually, one of them moved a piece on the board and turned the hourglass.